RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > Windows doesn't have plugins / we won't support it there.<br>

+## net
+Was meant to provide extended functions like net.Seek and so on.

+## nw
+Purpose lost - will be removed soon

+## networkingreplacement
+Will implement the entire packed entity code and snapshot stuff with our own implementation to hopefully achieve better performance.

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377<br>